DannieBGoode/criptomo/_posts/202001/en/2020-01-11-what-is-crypto.md

 Like other applications such as Delta or Blockfolio, a cryptocurrency price tracker is included to see the market variations in real time.

-{% include image_caption.html imageurl = "/images/posts/201806/track.webp" title = "Crypto Track" caption = "Crypto Track" popup = true%}
+{% include image_caption.html imageurl="/images/posts/201806/track.webp" title="Crypto Track" caption="Crypto Track" class="small-size" popup = true%}

 ## Crypto Earn